 It is a great all-rounder though for residents and visitors to the city alike with a great vibe.

-Cost and opening times for Umm al Emarat Park: A flat 5dhs entry fee for all entrants over 3 years old (This is the new pricing from 1 September 2019 – silver and gold loyalty membership cards have also been introduced for regular visitors).
+Cost and opening times for Umm al Emarat Park: A flat 10dhs entry fee for all entrants over 3 years old (This is the new pricing from 1 September 2019 – silver and gold loyalty membership cards have also been introduced for regular visitors).
 Train rides, the Wonder Maze and feeding the animals extra.
 Opens at 8am and close at midnight – last entry 11pm.
-Regular visitors may want to pick up a loyalty card 100dhs which includes 3 free visits.

 Where: Based in Masdar City.
 You can easily see it from the road that crosses between al Raha Beach to the airport, though note to enter – ignore Google maps!
 You must come from the road that goes past Etihad Plaza; turn right towards the airport, then its an immediate right turn on the slip lane.
 If you hit Presidential Flight roundabout you’ve gone too far.
 There’s a second entry from within Madar City as well.